We take a look at why Greg Van Avermaet has made it in as number three in the 100 Best Road Riders of 2017

 Next up was a controlled performance to beat Belgian champion Philippe Gilbert and Oliver Naesen at E3 Harelbeke, before taking victory at Ghent-Wevelgem two days later.

-The BMC man’s big hopes was to finally add the Tour of Flanders to his palmarès, but a sensational 55km solo effort from Gilbert and a late crash on the Oude Kwaremont put paid to that, but it was almost more impressive that he still managed to grab second.
+The BMC man’s big hope was to finally add the Tour of Flanders to his palmarès, but a sensational 55km solo effort from Gilbert and a late crash on the Oude Kwaremont put paid to that.
+But it was almost more impressive that he still managed to grab second place.

 Despite all the victories he’d so far amassed, that loss would have come as a major blow to Van Avermaet’s spring, although he wouldn’t have long to wait to finally get his name on a Monument.

-A third place finisher in 2015, Van Avermaet had never quite shown the promise in the Hell of the North as he had at Flanders, but his victory there well-and-truly crowned him the King of the Classics and as one of the best riders of 2017.
+A third place finisher in 2015, Van Avermaet had never quite shown the promise in the Hell of the North as he had at Flanders, but his victory there well-and-truly crowned him the King of the Classics and helped him on his way to winning the UCI WorldTour rankings.
+A man certainly worthy of third place in the best riders of 2017.